 Providence offers big-city sophistication on a welcoming scale, and is often voted one of the country’s best places to live.
-A historic yet fast-paced city, Providence is located within the highest per capita concentration of colleges and universities in the U.S., so it’s alive with things to do.
+A historic yet fast-paced city, Providence is located within the highest per capita concentration of colleges and universities in the United States, so it’s alive with things to do.

-The major business, financial and retail districts of the city are all within walking distance of the Downcity Campus, which is convenient for students who want to look for part-time jobs.
-Also within walking distance are the Providence Performing Arts Center, Providence Public Library, Dunkin’ Donuts Center, Rhode Island Convention Center, Trinity Repertory Company, Providence Place, outdoor skating at the Bank of America City Center, the Rhode Island State House, Rhode Island School of Design, Brown University and places of worship of many major religious denominations.
+The major business, financial and retail districts of the city are all within walking distance of the Downcity Campus, which is convenient for students looking for part-time jobs.
+Also within walking distance are the Providence Performing Arts Center, Providence Public Library, Dunkin’ Donuts Center, Rhode Island Convention Center, Trinity Repertory Company, Providence Place Mall, outdoor skating at The Providence Rink at The Alex + Ani City Center, the Rhode Island State House, Rhode Island School of Design, Brown University, and places of worship of many major religious denominations.
 Restaurants for every taste and budget, many owned or operated by JWU alumni, can be found throughout the city as well.

-Providence’s unique geographic location — only an hour’s drive from both Boston and Cape Cod, and three hours’ drive from New York City — makes it an inviting place to live.
+Providence’s unique geographic location — only an hour’s drive from both Boston and Cape Cod, and three-hours’ drive from New York City — makes it an inviting place to live.
 Interstate bus and train stations are within easy reach of the Downcity Campus, and the state airport in Warwick is only about 10 miles to the south.
-The Rhode Island Public Transit Authority (RIPTA) provides free transportation within Rhode Island to students with a valid ID.

 The Downcity Campus is anchored by Gaebe Commons, a popular hub of student activity, and surrounded by a variety of shops, restaurants, cafés, music venues and a picturesque riverfront.
-This campus is home to students in the College of Business, The Hospitality College, the School of Technology and the John Hazen White School of Arts & Sciences and College of Health & Wellness.
+This campus is home to students in the College of Hospitality Management, College of Business, College of Engineering & Design, John Hazen White College of Arts & Sciences and College of Health & Wellness.

-The nearby Harborside Campus sits on 105 scenic acres along Narragansett Bay, and houses the College of Culinary Arts, the Alan Shawn Feinstein Graduate School, the Wildcat Center (home of the NCAA Division III Wildcats), and the Culinary Arts Museum at JWU.
+The nearby Harborside Campus sits on 105 scenic acres along Narragansett Bay, and houses the College of Food Innovation & Technology, Wildcat Center (home of the NCAA Division III Wildcats), and Culinary Arts Museum at JWU.
 Residential facilities are located throughout Providence and Cranston.
 JWU provides free shuttle bus service between the campuses and residence halls.

 Academic Facilities and Administrative Offices — Downcity Campus

-The CITIZENS BANK CENTER FOR STUDENT INVOLVEMENT at 232 Weybosset Street houses Student Activities (including the Campus Herald and Johnsonian yearbook offices), Greek Councils, New Student Orientation & Support Programs, Parent Relations and Spiritual Life.
+The CITIZENS BANK CENTER FOR STUDENT INVOLVEMENT at 2 Richmond St. houses Student Involvement & Leadership (including the Campus Herald and Johnsonian yearbook offices), Greek Councils, New Student Orientation & Support Programs, Parent Relations and Spiritual Life.

-THE DEL SESTO building, located at 274 Weybosset Street, houses Information Technology Operations.
+The DEL SESTO BUILDING at 274 Weybosset St. houses Information Technology Operations.

-JOHNSON HALL, located at 59 Chestnut Street, includes the Accounting department, faculty offices, several accounting classrooms, City Burger (a snack bar and grill for students, faculty and staff) and Starbucks®.
+JOHNSON HALL, located at 59 Chestnut St., includes the Department of Health Sciences faculty offices, the nursing program, several classrooms, Esports Center, and Starbucks®.

-The RICHMOND Building is located at 270 Weybosset Street.
-It currently houses Information Technology, the Employee Development Institute, the Rhode Island Small Business Development Center and Student Communications, as well as the Providence Police Department District 1 Substation.
+The RICHMOND BUILDING at 270 Weybosset St. houses Information Technology, the JWU Center for Teaching and Learning, Instructional Design Technology, as well as the Providence Police Department District 1 Substation.

-The administrative and operations headquarters for CAMPUS SAFETY & SECURITY are located at 264 Weybosset Street.
+CAMPUS SAFETY & SECURITY administrative and operations headquarters are located at 264 Weybosset St.

-The TACO CENTER FOR BUSINESS AND ARTS & SCIENCES, located at 10 Abbott Park Place, houses classrooms and faculty offices for the Economics department, the Science department and the Larry Friedman International Center for Entrepreneurship.
-The Alan Shawn Feinstein Community Service Center and the Honors Program office are on the fifth floor.
+The TACO CENTER FOR BUSINESS AND ARTS & SCIENCES at 10 Abbott Park Place houses classrooms and faculty offices for the economics department, the science department and a media and communications lab on the first floor.
+Criminal Justice Lab is on the fifth floor.

-WALES HALL, located at 8 Abbott Park Place, houses the fitness center, shower and locker rooms and the commuter lounge on the lower level; the Pepsi Forum auditorium and Student Payroll on the first floor.
-The second floor houses the Chancellor’s Office, Counseling Services and Community Relations.
+WALES HALL at 8 Abbott Park Place houses the Downcity fitness center, shower and locker rooms and the commuter lounge on the lower level, and the Pepsi Forum auditorium and Student Payroll on the first floor.
+The second floor houses Counseling Services and Community Relations.
 The third floor houses Health Services for the Downcity Campus.
-The fourth and fifth floors are home to JWU’s Human Resources and Payroll.
+The fourth and fifth floors are home to JWU’s Human Resources & Payroll.

-Xavier Hall in the Xavier Complex includes an interdenominational chapel and the Intercultural Center, Online Learning, as well as a residence hall with laundry facilities.
+XAVIER HALL in the Xavier Complex includes an interdenominational chapel; the Bridge for Diversity, Equity & Social Justice; and a residence hall with laundry facilities.

-THE YENA CENTER, located at 111 Dorrance Street in Downcity Providence, houses the main library and library administrative offices, the Academic Success Center, Experiential Education & Career Services, undergraduate Admissions (except culinary), Catering and Special Events, and the university’s offices for Accounts Payable; Accounting; Procurement; Compliance, Internal Audit & Risk Management; and Office of General Counsel, as well as We Proudly Serve and Campus Dining.
+THE YENA CENTER at 111 Dorrance St. houses the main library and library administrative offices, the Academic Success Center, Experiential Education & Career Services, undergraduate Admissions (except culinary), D'Amico Auditorium, Catering and Special Events, and the university’s offices for administration, Advancement & University Relations, and Alumni Relations.

 Academic Facilities and Administrative Offices — Harborside Campus